Orientation: International Students

-US Customs and Border Protection (CBP) is now issuing electronic I-94 cards.
-All traveler information is entered electronically and paper I-94 cards are no longer issued.
+US Customs and Border Protection (CBP) issues electronic I-94 cards.
+All traveler information is entered electronically.
+Paper I-94 cards are no longer issued except in rare circumstances.

-If you need an I-94 card to apply for benefits you can visit the CBP website to print out a paper copy of your I-94 to use in the application process.
-For example, you will need to print a paper I-94 card to apply for a Social Security number, driver’s license, state ID and to complete the I-9 packet required to work on campus.
+If you need an I-94 number to apply for benefits you can visit the CBP website to print out a paper copy of your I-94 to use in the application process.
+For example, you will need to print a paper I-94 to apply for a Social Security number, driver’s license, state ID, and to complete the I-9 packet which is required to work on campus.

-If you were issued a paper I-94 card prior to May 2013 you may continue to use this paper I-94 card up until your next departure.
+If you were issued a paper I-94 card prior to May 2013, you may continue to use this paper I-94 card up until your next departure.
 The next time you depart the United States and re-enter, you will be issued an electronic I-94 and will need to print it out yourself.

-For more information, please visit the CBP website outlining the electronic I-94 card and instructions.
+For more information, please visit the CBP website which describes the electronic I-94 card and instructions.